-Balams Law Group serves such areas as Sandy Springs, Roswell, Johns Creek, Alpharetta, Marietta, Smyrna, Dunwoody, East Point, Milton, Lawrenceville, Duluth, Decatur, Forest Park, Norcross, Riverdale, and College Park.
+The Balams Firm serves such areas as Sandy Springs, Roswell, Johns Creek, Alpharetta, Marietta, Smyrna, Dunwoody, East Point, Milton, Lawrenceville, Duluth, Decatur, Forest Park, Norcross, Riverdale, and College Park.
 You can receive a complete evaluation of your case when you call (404) 445-2005 to schedule a free, no obligation consultation.

 When a patient consents to a medical procedure, he or she needs to understand the information that is provided and make his or her decision without any undue influence.
 Hospitals frequently have a patient sign several forms indicating that he or she fully understands all possible implications of undergoing the medical procedure.

 The information that is typically required to be communicated to the patient includes:

 When a doctor or physician fails to fully inform a patient of the possible complications of a medical procedure, the results may be devastating.
 People seeking treatment for one type of medical condition may suffer a completely different ailment that requires additional medical attention.